Home » Symptoms » Cat Symptoms A-Z » Dehydration

 -

-Can all cats suffer from dehydration, or are certain breeds more susceptible?
+Can all cats suffer from dehydrationDehydration occurs when the body loses more fluid than it takes in.
+This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse., or are certain breeds more susceptible?
 All cats can become dehydrated, but some breeds may be more susceptible due to genetic predispositions or specific health problems.
 Breed-related differences in water requirements and the ability to retain water are still being researched.

 -

-Can a cat’s diet affect the risk of dehydration?
+Can a cat’s diet affect the risk of dehydrationDehydration occurs when the body loses more fluid than it takes in.
+This can lead to a number of problems, including headaches, Dizziness, and in extreme cases, renal failure or Cardiovascular collapse.?
 Yes, diet plays an essential role.
 Cats that mainly receive dry food need more additional water, as dry food contains less moisture than wet food.
 Providing wet food or mixing water into the food can help meet water needs.

 -